All Episodes

 They got him off the jet, put him in a quarantined limo or ambulance.

-Tweet was uh in concern about bringing Brantley here.
+Tweet was in concern about bringing Brantley here.

 A lot of people were very worried about this idea that somebody with Ebola was going to come back to the United States.

-That to say that they went to faraway place and they just kind of have to deal with the consequences of the biggest.
+That to say that they went to a faraway place and they kind of have to deal with the consequences kind of dope.

-Okay, and next up it was it was Nicole Wallace.
+Okay, and next up it was Nicole Wallace.

 Now, Nicole Wallace is a former campaign aide for George W. Bush.